rdeioris/glTFRuntime-docs/Tutorials/SkeletonRemapping.md

 In this tutorial we are going to reuse the Mannequin Animation Blueprint with a GLTF SkeletalMesh (A ReadyPlayerMe character)

-The goal is to completely substitute the original Unreal model with the glb one without losing animations: this involves assigning a specific Skeleton asset to the ReadyPlayerMe SkeletalMesh
+The goal is to completely substitute the original Unreal model with the GLTF/GLB one without losing animations: this involves assigning a specific Skeleton asset to the ReadyPlayerMe SkeletalMesh

 ![Result](SkeletonRemapping_Data/Intro.PNG?raw=true "Result")

 ## Step 0: Loading the ReadyPlayerMe model into the Character's SkeletalMeshComponent

-This is probably a very easy step (something you may have done dozens of time while playing with glTFRuntime): you get a reference to the character in your level blueprint and assign a new SkeletalMesh to it.
+This is probably a very easy step (something you may have done dozens of times while playing with glTFRuntime): you get a reference to the character in your level blueprint and assign a new SkeletalMesh to it.

 The SkeletalMesh is a gltf asset loaded recursively (to end with a single SkeletalMesh)